fsprojects/Paket/docs/content/http-dependencies.md

 	will write the file to `paket-files\www.fssnip.net\src\test.fs`

-* **SourceName** - The source name allows you to override the folder which the downloaded file is written to and also acts as a key to lookup any authentication that maybe assoicated for that key.
-For example if I had added an authentication source using [``paket config add-authentication MySource``](commands\config.html) then each time paket extracts a HTTP dependency with `MySource` as a `SourceName` the credentails will be made part of the HTTP request.
+* **SourceName** - The source name allows you to override the folder which the downloaded file is written to and also acts as a key to lookup any authentication that maybe associated for that key.
+For example if I had added an authentication source using [``paket config add-authentication MySource``](commands\config.html) then each time Paket extracts a HTTP dependency with `MySource` as a `SourceName` the credentials will be made part of the HTTP request.
 If no keys exist in the authentication store then the request will be made without any authentication headers.

 ## Allowed http schemes